oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-flow/create-flow.md

 1. Hover your cursor over the *Map insertSalesOrders* **Mapper** icon, click once, then select **Edit**.
     ![Edit DL Mapper](images/mapper-edit-erp-dl.png)

-2. Use the mapper to drag element nodes in the source FTP Invoke Response structure to element nodes in the target Oracle ADW structure.
+2. Use the mapper to drag element nodes in the source FTP Invoke Response structure to element nodes in the target Oracle DL structure.

     Expand the **Source** node: